SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   - The fasta file contains the cluster (OTU) representative sequences.
   - The tsv file shows what sequences are contained in each cluster.

-### Remove chimera

-* Remove chimera using biom obtained from swarm - `FROGS Remove chimera`
-  - What proportion of clusters were kept in this step?

 ### Stats on clustering (optional)

 * Obtain statistics about abundance of sequences in clusters - `FROGS Clusters stat`